jslay88/OctoPrint-Dropbox-Timelapse/README.md

 ![screenshot](screenshots/settings_step2.png)
 3. In the sidebar on the left (via ![screenshot](screenshots/settings_menu.png)), select **APIs and Services** > **Dashboard** then at the top of the page click the button to `Enable APIS and Services`. <br>
 ![screenshot](screenshots/settings_step3.png)
-4. Enter drive in the search box at the top of the page and click `YouTube Data API v3`. <br>
+4. Enter youtube in the search box at the top of the page and click `YouTube Data API v3`. <br>
 ![screenshot](screenshots/settings_step4.png)
 5. Click the `Enable` button to allow our app to use the YouTube Data API v3. <br>
 ![screenshot](screenshots/settings_step5.png)